 When completing the form please fill in as much of the detail as possible.
 If you can’t remember your permit number then we can find your details from the rest of the information.

 Once you have attached your picture and returned the form, your permit will be validated.
 If you have provided false information (eg. claimed to be an existing member) then your permit will be void and you will not receive a refund.

-A note on the permit packs – each contains a laminate badge, a permit card, an addressed envelope, and a membership form.
-You place your photo on the permit card, place the card into the laminate badge, and return the form in the addressed envelope.
+A note on the permit packs – each contains a laminate badge.
+You place your photo on the permit card and place the card into the laminate badge.

 If you require any further information then please submit your questions through this site.

-1. Each member shall be issued with 5 numbered tags for the season.
+1. Each salmon ticket member shall be issued with 3 numbered tags for the season.
 The number on the tags should match the permit number for each individual angler.
 If this is not the case please contact the Secretary.